-There’s something special about a physical photo.
+There’s something extra special about a printed photo.

-Option 1: Use a photo scanner
+Option 2: Use a photo scanner

 Choosing a scanner

-Best all-around: HP Scanjet Enterprise Flow 7500 Flatbed Scanner, (L2725B)
+Best scanner for pros: HP Scanjet Enterprise Flow 7500 Flatbed Scanner, (L2725B)

-Clean your glass
+Clean the scanner glass

 Scan multiple photos at once

-Select a resolution of at least 300 dots per inch (dpi), and up to 600 dpi if you plan to order enlargements.
+To ensure the highest quality scans –and make it easier to reprint them later – be sure to select a resolution of at least 300 dots per inch (dpi), and up to 600 dpi if you plan to order enlargements.